damiendart/robotinaponcho/static_src/notes/phpstorm.md

 ### Project-level customisations and settings

-- Ensure that PhpStorm is aware of all installed PHP CLI interpreters by going to the *Settings* window, and checking *Languages & Frameworks* &rarr; *PHP*.
 - For projects that use NPM or Yarn, turn off the option to automatically add *node_modules/.bin* from the project root to `$PATH` (this one is a little tricky to search for in the *Settings*